 What Is Rights Expression Language?

-Rights expression language (REL) is language embedded into code that helps identify digital rights to files and software.
+Rights expression language (REL) is language embedded into code that helps identify digital rights.
 Rights expression language also provides rules and regulations about content use.
-The language REL communicates is machine language and includes open digital rights language.
+The language REL communicates is machine language and includes open digital rights language (ODRL).

 Think of REL as the tag on a t-shirt.
 The directions indicate whether or not the shirt can withstand certain types of washing methods.
-If the user washes the shirt using the wrong method, the company can cite the tag as they expressed directions on how not to damage the shirt.
+If the user washes the shirt using the wrong method, the company can cite the tag to prove they expressed directions on how not to damage the shirt.
 REL is the directions on the tag, only for software instead of a shirt.
-That way users know which types of manipulations to a software are acceptable.
+It lets users know which types of manipulations to a software are acceptable.

 How REL Uses Metadata to Contribute to Digital Rights Management

 REL install onto files as metadata.
-Metadata is data about data, so for example the author, date or any other description.
+Metadata is data about data – for example the author, date or any other description.
 REL is then part of a digital file’s metadata.
-This is important because it helps show things like ownership and authorship, and provides rules for the digital content it’s attached to.
+This is important because it helps show things like ownership or authorship and provides rules for the digital content it’s attached to.

-This then helps REL provide a link between the digital content and digital rights.
+REL provides a link between digital content and digital rights.
 Because of this, REL is a big part of the digital rights management process.
 Digital rights management (DRM) is the overarching regulation of a company’s protection of digital assets.
 By keeping important information attached and integrated, REL is boosting DRM efforts.